ligershark/psbuild/README.md

     # returns the detailed log by default
     Get-PSBuildLog

+	# you can also open the log in the default editor
+	Open-PSBuildLog

     # returns the diagnostic
     Get-PSBuildLog -logIndex 1

+	Open-PSBuildLog -logIndex 1

 #### show common msbuild escape characters
 	Get-MSBuildEscapeCharacters